GALA FOUNDERS

 Former AANA President (2005-2006)

-His efforts have resulted in Medicare reimbursement policy being changed, defining CRNA practice in Minnesota’s Nurse Practice Act, and the 2002 Minnesota supervision opt-out from the Center for Medicare and Medicaid Services for CRNAs and other advanced practice nurses.
+Brian Thorson, MS, APRN, CRNA is former AANA President (2005-2006) and recipient of the Ira P. Gunn Award in 2017.
+Thorson has been a part of every major legislative advancement for nurse anesthesia in Minnesota over the last 30+ years.
+His efforts have resulted in Medicare reimbursement policy being changes, defining CRNA practice in Minnesota’s Nurse Practice Act, and the 2002 Minnesota supervision opt-out from the Center for Medicare and Medicaid Services for CRNAs and other advanced practice nurses.

 As of 2025, CRNA Brian Thorson is the last surviving GALA Founder.